jijiechen/fis-command-aspnet/Readme-en.md

 ## Installation ##

-After you have installed FIS properly, just download the lastest release from this project to "fis-command-aspnet" folder of your fis installation directory.
+    npm install fis-command-aspnet

 You may use cd command to swtich cwd to your fis installation path first.

+After you have installed FIS properly, you can also download the lastest release from [project home page on Github](https://github.com/ciznx/fis-command-aspnet) to "fis-command-aspnet" sub folder of your fis installation's node_modules.

 ## Usage ##